My main area of expertise is the visual culture of Wales, with a special emphasis on painting in south Wales since 1925.

 For my BA in Art History and Italian at University College London (where my teachers included Professors John White and John Hale), I specialised in the Italian Renaissance.
 In my final year, my special subjects were Leonardo da Vinci and Andrea Palladio.

 For my MA in Visual Art at the University College of Wales Aberystwyth, the art history component focused upon 19th and 20th century art theory and practice in Western Europe and the USA.
-My thesis examined the art of Pietro Annigoni (1910-88).
+My thesis examined the art of Pietro Annigoni (1910-88) within the context of the post-1945 British art scene.

 For my PhD by Portfolio at the University of Glamorgan, I researched the art and life of Ernest Zobole within the context of art in Wales since 1945.